rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 !!! info "Additional Subgroups"
     While this is the default layout, additional subgroups can be made at the root of the SIG group.
 It is expected that some SIG's may not have plans to build packages as they could have an entirely separate focus.

+### src

+This area doubles as the source of the rpm itself or the rpm sources (spec file, metadata file, and so on).
+While this area is optional, it is likely you will be using it for managing rpm sources.

+For the case of sources, instead of uploading directly to S3, sources can be managed within a repository that matches the name of an rpm in the `rpms` group by using dist-git/src-git.

+For the case of rpm sources, imports start here and would appear in `rpms` as long as the peridot catalog configuration is made aware. **Note** that all rules from the `rpms` section below apply.

 ### rpms

 This area is specifically used for rpm sources (spec file, patches, light text files).
+This is generally where "imports" happen and there is no manual intervention or manual commits.
+Imports from "src" would land here, for example.

 The expected format is:

 * `SOURCES/...` -- light text files, scripts, patches, etc can come here (e.g., ones not in a tar ball)
 * `SPECS/name.spec` -- Your spec file comes here - note it should only be one spec file